-Figure 6: Segmentation Candidates Extraction - Feet candidates around musical rhythm(t{beat}) detected by onset components.
-If there is a candidate, it is possible that there is a stop point around t{beat} and the motion sequence is segmented at t{beat} .
+Figure 6: Segmentation candidates extraction - Feet 3.2.3 Refinement of the segmentation with musical rhythm Finally, system refines the segmentation candidates.
+At each speed sequence, our method tests whether there are candidates around musical rhythm( $t{\rm beat}$ ) detected by onset components.
+If there is a candidate, it is possible that there is a stop point around $t{\rm beat}$ and the motion sequence is segmented at $t{\rm beat}$ .
 Figure 7 illustrates the key pose extraction process.
 In the figure, there are no candidates around 1st and 3rd musical rhythm.
 So they are not stop motions and each motion sequence is not segmented for extracting primitive motions.
 On the other hand, because there are candidates around 2nd and 4th musical rhythm, each motion sequence is segmented at these points.